iterative/dvc.org/content/docs/command-reference/exp/show.md

 ![](/img/user_guide_parallel_coordinates.gif) _Parallel Coordinates Plot_

-The interactivity of the plot allows the user to extract different insights from the data.
+The interactivity of the plot allows you to extract different insights from the data.
 For example, the order of the columns can make some patterns more easily visible.

 ## Options